Bhai Log

-Bhai Log is a Pakistani Urdu film directed by Syed Faisal Bukhari, produced by Chaudhry Ijaz Kamran, with dialogues and screenplay By M. Pervaiz Kaleem.
+Bhai Log is a 2011 Pakistani Urdu film directed by Syed Faisal Bukhari, produced by Chaudhry Ijaz Kamran, with dialogues and screenplay by Pervaiz Kaleem.

 The cast includes Moammar Rana, Shamoon Abbasi, Saima Noor, Nadeem Baig, Javed Sheikh, Noor, Babrik Shah, Meera, Nayyar Ejaz, Babar Ali, and Shafqat Cheema in lead roles.
 The music is composed by M. Arshad.
 The film was released on Eid-ul-Fitr 2011.
 It was a moderate box office hit.

-This film was shot in Pakistan, and locations include Karachi, Lahore, Quetta and Kallar Kahar.